The 14 Best Sunday Roasts In London

 The Gun was an old boozer on Well Street that was spruced up a few years ago, and they’ve been doing excellent things ever since.
 The food is, as an old timer would say, a bit tarted-up and the roasts are all the better for it.
 Expect twists on the classics—think miso glazes and gravy.
 If the weather’s good you can sit out on their terrace, drink beside you, and tuck in.
 Because let’s face it, it’s always the right temperature for a roast.

 The Drapers Arms looks like one of the most upmarket pubs you’ve ever stepped into, and as an extra plus, it has some of the best pub food in Islington.
 The Sunday roasts are so good they could turn an otherwise sane person into the kind of obsessed fan who’d start a conversation with a total stranger, just to tell them all about the roast potatoes they ate the other week.
 The roasties are tasty, yes, but the joints are the main draw.
 Go with a big group and get the beef to share, along with several rounds.
 When it’s in full swing, this place is hard to beat on a Sunday.

-The Sunday roasts at the Bull and Last are legendary.
-The roasts of lamb rump or beef come served with all their accompaniments in one big glorious pile, covered in gravy and topped with a crispy Yorkshire.
+The Sunday roasts at the Bull & Last are legendary.
+The roasts of lamb rump or beef come served with all their accompaniments in one big glorious pile, covered in gravy and topped with a crispy yorkshire.
 There’s a great selection of cask ales, and the atmosphere is as pure traditional boozer as they come.
 It gets busy, so book well ahead, and don’t forget to trudge up Parliament Hill like an asthmatic hippo for the view afterwards.